 So, eventually, I began thinking like you.
 I wanted to work from home but simply didn’t know where to start.
 However, one thing I didn’t consider is if I actually had what it takes to work at home or be location-independent.

 Working from home successfully can be much more challenging than you think.
 There are specific traits you need to develop a strategy to work from home.

 One of the best traits to work from home successfully is self-motivation.
-This trait is absolutely vital to succeed when you work from home.
+This trait is absolutely vital for remote workers.

 While it’s okay (and awesome) to wash a load of laundry or sleep in, you must stay motivated to do your work.
 Many people who work from home successfully embody an entrepreneurial spirit.
 They flourish with minimal direction and can come up with new ideas regularly.

-If focus is a problem you may struggle to work from home successfully.
+If focus is a problem you may struggle to be a work-at-home success.
 Especially since you’re working from home online and the internet has so many distractions.

-If your easily distracted than working from home may prove difficult for you, but it’s something you can improve upon.
-I’m somewhat focused, but every time my work email dings telling me I’ve got new mail, I still drop everything and check the inbox in case it’s something important.
+If you easily get distracted then working from home may prove difficult for you, but it’s something you can improve upon.
+I’m somewhat focused, but every time my work email dings telling me I’ve got new mail, I’m tempted to drop everything and check the inbox in case it’s something important.